StigNygaard/feed-bender/README.md

 Feed-bender uses [*Feedsmith* by *Maciej Lamberski*](https://github.com/macieklamberski/feedsmith) ([MIT](https://github.com/macieklamberski/feedsmith/blob/main/LICENSE) licensed)

 This is a *Deno Deploy project* deployed at https://feed-bender.deno.dev/.
-Feed-bender has currently home in a _public_ repository, but it is still a "personalized" project.
-If you fork/copy it, please remember to update any personal references, for example in the HTML pages.
+While source-code of _Feed-bender_ has home in a _public_ repository, it is still a "personalized" project.
+If you fork/copy it, please remember to remove any personal references, for example in the HTML pages.